Ma-Pe-Ma/Betting-Competition/ReadMe.md

 Heroku provides [PostgreSQL support](https://devcenter.heroku.com/articles/heroku-postgresql) out of the box.

-To add the PostgreSQL addon to heroku:

-    heroku addons:create heroku-postgresql:hobby-dev

 The linked guide also describes how to set up a database for your local machine.

 <!--heroku pg:backups:schedule DATABASE_URL --at '02:00 America/Los_Angeles' --app sush-->